agkabir/nyc-motor-vehicle-collision/readme.md

 ### What I learned

-- Streamlit to delopy data science projects
+- Delopyment of data science projects in streamlit
 - Interactive plot using bokeh
 - Incorporating bokeh plot in streamlit